peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 6. **Document**: Record what was done for future reference
 7. **Update Checklist**: Mark completion and add any new discovered tasks
 8. **Update Milestones** (if applicable): Add entry to `maintenance_analysis/milestone_progress.txt` for major achievements
-9. **Sanity Check**: Did I prioritize upstream fixes?
+9. **Sanity Check**: Answer YES/NO with justification - Did I prioritize upstream fixes?
 Am I following the prescribed phases?
 10. **Sense-Check vs Base Document**: After each cycle of changes, verify you're still following the prescribed phases and protocols in this guide

 *Note: Attempt details are automatically captured in `attempt_log.txt` via the structured bash logging protocol.*